Typography tells a story: What do these rich font examples say?

 Classic typefaces include those that look like they’ve been penned by the hand of a distinguished calligrapher.

 What better way to say “I have so much money I don’t know what to do with it” than to look like you have a personal scribe who addresses all your correspondence?

 These typefaces have the swashes and flourishes that will do the job:

-Now that you’ve chosen typefaces from the lists above, let’s look at how we can set them so they communicate the upscale vibe we’re looking for.
+Now that you’ve chosen rich fonts from the lists above, let’s look at how we can set them so they communicate the upscale vibe we’re looking for.

 One way to accomplish this is to set the serif typeface in all capital letters, and open up some space between the letters.
 You’ve seen this before:

 For maximum effect, don’t spread the letters out too much.
 You want the words to be readable.